-8. In 1998, recognizing that cooperative development held the best prospects of bringing mutual benefits to the region, all riparians (except Eritrea) joined in a dialogue to design a transitional institutional mechanism until a permanent cooperative framework is in place.
+8. In 1998, recognizing that cooperative development held the best prospects of bringing mutual benefits to the region, all riparians (except Eritrea) joined in a dialogue to design a transitional institutional mechanism until a permanent Cooperative Framework is in place.
 In an historic step they jointly created an inclusive regional partnership, to facilitate the common pursuit of the sustainable development and management of Nile waters.
 The transitional mechanism, launched in 1999, is comprised of the Nile-COM, a Technical Advisory Committee (Nile-TAC), and a Secretariat (Nile-SEC) based in Kampala, Uganda.
-The overall process is known as the Nile Basin Initiative (NBI)3.
+The overall process is known as the Nile Basin Initiative (NBI)5.
 The formation of the NBI and ongoing riparian dialogue was initially supported by the World Bank, the United Nations Development Programme (UNDP), and CIDA as the original "cooperating partners," but the circle of donors is rapidly expanding (see also para.
 17.).

-3 The NBI is a transitional institutional arrangement until a formal Cooperative Framework is established.
+5 The NBI is a transitional institutional arrangement until a formal Agreement on the Nile River Basin Cooperative Framework with a permanent basin-wide institution is established.

-9. The NBI provides an agreed basin-wide framework to fight poverty and promote economic development in the region.
+- 9. The NBI provides an agreed basin-wide framework to fight poverty and promote economic development in the region.
 The NBI also provides a process to facilitate substantial investment in the Nile Basin to realize regional socio-economic development.
 The Initiative is guided by a Shared Vision "to achieve the sustainable socio-economic development through the equitable utilization of, and benefit from, the common Nile Basin water resources."
 The NBI represents a deep commitment by the Nile riparian countries to foster cooperation and sustainable development of the Nile River for the benefit of all.
-The primary objectives of the NBI are:

-- (a) To develop the water resources of the Nile Basin in a sustainable and equitable way to ensure prosperity, security, and peace for all its peoples. - (b) To ensure efficient water management and the optimal use of the resources. - (c) To ensure cooperation and joint action between the riparian countries, seeking win-win gains. - (d) To target poverty eradication and promote economic integration. - (e) To ensure that the program results in a move from planning to action.
+The primary objectives of the NBI are: - (a) To develop the water resources of the Nile Basin in a sustainable and equitable way to ensure prosperity, security, and peace for all its peoples. - (b) To ensure efficient water management and the optimal use of the resources. - (c) To ensure cooperation and joint action between the riparian countries, seeking win-win gains. - (d) To target poverty eradication and promote economic integration. - (e) To ensure that the program results in a move from planning to action.